BioHackAcademy/BHA_DocumentationSite/_posts/2016-7-16-Hello-World.md

 title: Hello World
 published: true
 Title: Tada dadam tadam
-Text: >-
-  First post on my Github [Jekyll](https://jekyllrb.com/) page on the non-first day of the BioHacktivist story
+Text: First post on my Github Jekyll page on the non-first day of the BioHacktivist story
 ---

 # Oups, wait a minute please